top of page

 Reclaiming the Crone

 In pagan traditions, the Triple Goddess—Maiden, Mother, and Crone—represents the cycles of a woman’s life.
-But society tends to value only the Maiden and the Mother.
-The Crone—older, independent, often unbothered by societal norms—is reduced to a Halloween caricature.
+However, society tends to value only the Maiden and the Mother.
+The Crone—older, independent, and often unbothered by societal norms—is reduced to a Halloween caricature.

-But the Crone is wisdom embodied.
-And many women feel that as they age, they begin to care less about approval—and more about truth.
-Society doesn’t like that.
-But witchcraft embraces it.
+Yet, the Crone embodies wisdom.
+Many women find that as they age, they care less about approval and more about truth.
+Society may not appreciate this, but witchcraft embraces it.

 Final Thoughts

-This journey helped me name a bias I didn’t realize I carried.
-It helped me see that the women I once judged were actually doing something incredibly brave: reclaiming a title, a practice, and a power that had been suppressed for centuries.
+This journey has helped me identify a bias I didn’t realize I held.
+It has illuminated the bravery of the women I once judged, who are reclaiming a title, a practice, and a power that has been suppressed for centuries.

 The witch is no longer something to fear.
 She is something to honor.

-And maybe, deep down, we are all witches—men and women alike—when we stand in our truth, connect with the natural world, and own our creative power.
+Deep down, perhaps we are all witches—men and women alike—when we stand in our truth, connect with the natural world, and embrace our creative power.

-So if someone calls themselves a witch, ask them what they mean.
-You might just find they are a healer, an artist, a guide, a wise woman…or a woman in total control of herself.
+So, if someone identifies as a witch, ask them what it means to them.
+You might discover they are a healer, an artist, a guide, a wise woman…or simply a person in total control of themselves.

 And that is something worth celebrating.